 But if you are creating vignettes using a variety of items, limit displays to small areas and don’t allow the various groups to touch so that they look intentional and not cluttered.

-3. Please try to resist the use of fake vines across the top of the cabinets!
+Please try to resist the use of fake vines across the top of the cabinets!
 Not only is this not practical because they collect and show a ton of dust, but also, they look…well..fake!
 Unless the ceiling above your cabinets is entirely made of glass, no one will believe that you have live plants growing across the top of your cabinets.

-4. Even Small Spaces Can be Decorated
+Even Small Spaces Can be Decorated

 If space for “extra” decor is limited, find stylish ways to display your kitchen necessities.
 You can find beautiful jars or pots to use as utensil holders, decorative canisters for day-to-day items, a beautiful epergne to display fruits, a French bottle drying rack for cups, or even a plate stand to display a collection of plates.

 It’s hard to keep the kitchen clean and inevitably, things get splashed with water or food and grease can build up on items.
 As you select decorative accessories to include in the kitchen, be practical and look for items that can easily be cleaned or wiped down as part of your regular cleaning routine.
-For items that are frames, such as handwritten recipes, be sure that the backing is well sealed so that dirt and grease don’t get inside the frame.
+For items that are framed, such as handwritten recipes, be sure that the backing is well sealed so that dirt and grease don’t get inside the frame.

 Don’t Forget the Window

 Adding a simple window treatment in the kitchen is a great way to give the space a finished look.
 You don’t have to do anything expensive, even just a simple valance is a great way to bring in some texture and color.
 Here are more ideas for dressing up a kitchen window without using a curtain.

 Pay Attention to the Basics

-If you can, give you walls a fresh coat of paint to act as a backdrop and give the kitchen a bit of depth.
+If you can, give your walls a fresh coat of paint to act as a backdrop and give the kitchen a bit of depth.
 Also, a quick change of hardware on the cabinets and drawers can instantly change the look and feel of the space.

-Also, if you’ve ready any of my other posts, you know that I have a particular fondness for mixing vintage items with newer pieces.
+Also, if you’ve read any of my other posts, you know that I have a particular fondness for mixing vintage items with newer pieces.
 The kitchen provides a great opportunity for decorating with vintage pieces, as many vintage kitchen items that are no longer functional, still possess a great deal of decorative beauty.

 The kitchen is where memories are made, so make sure your kitchen reflects your style and your family with the addition of a few well-placed accessories.
 And don’t feel pressured to run out and buy something.
 Instead, open up your cabinets and look at what you already have to see how you can incorporate it into a beautiful display!